Austrian Alps

 Tratzberg Castle, owned by the Fugger in 14th century

-The weather wasn’t so bad so we drove up the Zillertal and over the Gerlos pass until we saw the Krimmler waterfall.
-It was to late for a visit so we continued to our stop for the night – a beautiful caravan parking on a mountain with great views and a good restaurant: Gasthof Friedburg.
+The weather wasn’t so bad, so we drove up the Zillertal and over the Gerlos pass until we saw the Krimmler waterfall.
+It was too late for a visit, so we continued to our stop for the night – a beautiful caravan parking on a mountain with great views and a good restaurant: Gasthof Friedburg.

 Krimmler waterfalls

-at Gasthof Friedburg, nice location for ham radio (see the antenna)
+at Gasthof Friedburg, a nice location for ham radio communication

-The next morning Edi used this great spot for radiocommunication while I climbed up to the remains of the castle on top of this mountain.
+The next morning, Edi used this great spot for radio communication while Cordy climbed up to the remains of the castle on top of this mountain.

-Now we are at the National Park Hohe Tauern, read more on our next post.
+Now we are at the National Park Hohe Tauern, more on our next post.

 Leave a Comment